The Jewish People have come home to the Land of Israel. Just as the Purim hero Mordechai refused to bow to Haman, we will not bow to anyone.

 Herzl refused to kneel to the Pope because Herzl was not meeting with the Pope as a regular citizen.
 He was representing the entire Jewish people in their quest for a renewal of the days of old.
 It was time for the Jewish people to come home, and the return would not be based on having to bow to the Catholic Church or to anyone else for that matter.
 Herzl was not merely a person meeting with the Pope, he embodied the spirit of the entire Jewish people.

 When Mordechai refused to bow to Haman, it was because he was a leader of the Jewish people whom everyone looked to for guidance.
 Mordechai had come to Persia after being exiled from Jerusalem following the destruction of the First Temple.
 In Persia, the mindset of the Jewish people was precarious, and had Mordechai bowed, had a leader who represented the people done so, it would have decimated the Jewish people’s optimism and hope to return to the Land of Israel.
 Mordechai and Herzl both needed to keep their heads up and to be strong, proud Jews.
 All eyes were upon them as leaders.

 Prime Minister Netanyahu Gets It

-Indeed, in 2015, before the holiday of Purim, our prime minister, Benjamin Netanyahu, told the US Congress.
+Indeed, back in 2015, before the holiday of Purim, our prime minister, Benjamin Netanyahu, told the US Congress.
 “The days that the Jewish people remain passive in the face of a genocidal enemy, those days are over.”

 By: Rabbi Moshe Rothchild